Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 When billing integration is enabled for a specific Marketplace, each subscription originating from a consumer organization of this Marketplace will produce invoices:

 * One after the subscription approval time to start the trusted period with the customer and pay the base price plan cost
 * One at the end of each plan metering period to pay for the base plan price + the metering period consumption.
-This is automatically triggered at 2am UTC the next day of the last one of the month to accomodate the Traceability Agent to report any usage happening around midnight
+This is automatically triggered at 2 am following the last day of the month to accommodate any end-of-day Traceability Agent usage reporting.
 * A final one when the subscription is cancelled to pay the remaining consumption (from last metering period until the cancellation time)

 The invoices must be paid using a third-party payment tool.
 The available implementations are [Stripe](#stripe-billing-integration), [MyFatoorah](#myfatoorah-billing-integration) or a [custom integration](/docs/integrate_with_central/custom_billing).